 The Advantages of a Folding Water Bowl for Dogs

 - You can take it with you anywhere due to its small, compact size.
-It folds flat for storage, unfolds partly or fully depending on the size of your dog
+It folds flat for storage and unfolds partly or fully, depending on the size of your dog.

-- Clips on the dog's leash or anywhere on your body or bag strap
+- It clips on the dog's leash or anywhere on your body or bag strap.

-- Can also be used as a food bowl
+- It can also be used as a food bowl.

 Lugging around a stainless steel or plastic water bowl on our daily walks or hikes was not an option, as I carry no bag or backpack with me, just Muffin’s leash and my house keys.
 Also, while we generally carry one or two water bottles with us when travelling by car, a water bowl is always in the way, rolling or clattering around in the boot, or getting stepped on by the kids or lost under the front seats or forgotten at home, in other words never available when needed.